Community Health Statistics Unit

 The East Region of San Diego County is the second largest geographical area in the county, and includes the communities of El Cajon, Lemon Grove, Alpine, Spring Valley and Mountain Empire.
 It is one of two regions that share an international border with Mexico, and the only region in the county to share a boundary with another county and country.
 East Region is a very diverse geographic region in the county, and includes vast valleys, arid landscapes, and mountainous terrain.
 The East Region is comprised of incorporated and unincorporated areas, suburban and rural communities, and Indian reservations.

-To view demographic and health information for East Region, select one of the data products below:
+To view demographic and health information for East Region, click "expand all" below and select one of the data products:

 HHSA East Region